-Mayor says NYC businesses can’t ‘jump the gun’ on reopening
+‘No mask, no service’ rule is OK for businesses, Cuomo says

-NEW YORK (AP) — New York City businesses that try to reopen before coronavirus restrictions are lifted will face fines starting at $1,000, Mayor Bill de Blasio said Thursday.
+New York City businesses that try to reopen before coronavirus restrictions are lifted will face fines starting at $1,000, Mayor Bill de Blasio said Thursday.

 “No, businesses are not supposed to make up their own rules and jump the gun,” de Blasio said at his daily briefing on the virus.